rukai/not-webusb-rs/readme.md

   * [sample javascript code](web/not_webusb.js)
   * Or, a rust crate for wasm clients (Not implemented yet)

-not-webusb is well suited for occasional one time operations like flashing configuration of a device. e.g. setting key mappings for a keyboard.
+not-webusb is well suited for occasional one time operations. e.g. flashing key mappings for a keyboard.

 Constant live communication with a device is possible, but poorly suited. e.g. reading sensor data.